webreinvent/vaah-docs/docs/vaahcms-2/backend/installation.md

 ```

-If you're using XAMPP or WAMP, visit following url to begin the setup:
+If you're using `XAMPP` or `WAMP`, visit following url to begin the setup:

 ```http request
 <public-url>/vaahcms/setup